SethosII/minimum-spanning-tree/README.md

 -c <int>  set number of columns (default: 3)
 -f <path> file to store and read graph from (default: maze.csv) -h        print this help message
--m        print the resulting maze to console at the end -n        create a new maze file
+-m        print the resulting maze to console at the end (correct number of rows and columns needed!)
+-n        create a new maze file
 -r <int>  set number of rows (default: 2)
 -v        print more information